Muslims pray to turn Turkey's greatest monument back into a mosque

 CALL TO PRAY

-Calls for Hagia Sophia to be restored as a mosque have circulated before but were largely marginal until two years ago, when thousands of worshippers prayed at the monument.
-Since then, Turkey's chief mufti has recruited Istanbul's most gifted muezzins to read the call to prayer from a sanctuary on its grounds, transmitted through speakers on its brick-clad minaret.
+Calls for Hagia Sophia to be restored as a mosque have circulated before but were largely marginal until two years ago, when thousands of worshippers prayed at the monunment.
+Since then, Turkey's chief mufti has recruited Istanbul's most gifted muezzins to read the call to prayer from a sanctuary on its grounds, transmited through speakers on its brick-clad minaret.

 The Koranic verses from Hagia Sophia create a soaring call and response with those read from across manicured gardens from the Sultan Ahmed Mosque.